Steve Alexandre

-Steve Alexandre (born September 20, 1978) is a former Canadian football defensive end who played for the Hamilton Tiger-Cats of the Canadian Football League from 2002 to 2003.
+Steve Alexandre (born September 20, 1978) is a Canadian former professional football defensive end who played for the Hamilton Tiger-Cats of the Canadian Football League from 2002 to 2003.
 He recorded 10 tackles and one sack over 22 games from 2002 to 2003.
 He also played college football for the Ottawa Gee-Gees.

 Early career

 Alexandre played football at Cégep du Vieux Montréal.
 With Alexandre, the Vieux Montréal Spartiates won the AAA football final at the Bol d'Or in 1997.
 From 1998 to 2001, Alexandre played for the Ottawa Gee-Gees.
 He was ejected from a 1998 CIAU semifinal game against the Laval Rouge et Or after objecting to an official's call.
 The Gee-Gees went on to lose the game 42–48, and Alexandre was suspended for the first game of the 1999 season due to his ejection.
 The Gee-Gees won the Vanier Cup in 2000 and had a 6–2 season in 2001.